MarkJB/Playwright/README.md

 ## Running tests

+From Github, go to actions and view an existing run or trigger a new run if you have permissions on the repo.

 From the command line, `npx playwright test`

 This should test on Chrome, Firefox & Webkit (you might need to install the playwright browsers though `npx playwright install`)